Business Exit Checklist — Interactive 5-Phase Roadmap

 Should you hire a broker?

-For businesses over $500K, a broker almost always pays for itself — they achieve 20–30% higher sale prices on average.
+For businesses over $500K, a broker almost always pays for itself — they achieve 20–30% higher sale prices on average and reach pre-qualified buyers through confidential channels.
 Broker fees are typically 8–12% on the first $1M of sale price.
 Interview at least 3 brokers before signing.
-SmartBiz SBA loans work through broker networks, making broker representation especially valuable for SBA-backed deals.
+SBA-backed deals typically require broker involvement.

 4